Thatching: History

-Thatching methods have traditionally been passed down from generation to generation and numerous descriptions of the materials and methods used in Europe over the past three centuries survive in archives and early publications.
+Thatching methods have traditionally been passed down from generation to generation and numerous descriptions of the materials and methods used in Europe over the past four centuries survive in archives and early publications.

 In some equatorial countries, thatch is the prevalent local material for roofs, and often walls.
 There are diverse building techniques from the ancient Hawaiian hale shelter made from the local ti leaves (Cordyline fruticosa), lauhala (Pandanus tectorius) or pili grass (Heteropogon contortus).

 The multi-tiered Meru towers of the Besakih temple in Bali are thatched with black ijuk fibres.

 Palm leaves are also often used.
 For example, in Na Bure, Fiji, thatchers combine fan palm leaf roofs with layered reed walls.
 Feathered palm leaf roofs are used in Dominica.
 Alang-alang (Imperata cylindrica) thatched roofs are used in Hawaii and Bali.
 In Southeast Asia, mangrove nipa palm leaves are used as thatched roof material known as attap dwelling.
 In Bali, Indonesia, the black fibres of the sugar palm, called ijuk, is also used as thatching material, usually in temple roofs and meru towers.
 Sugar cane leaf roofs are used in Kikuyu tribal homes in Kenya.

 Wild vegetation such as water reed (Phragmites australis), bulrush/cat tail (Typha spp.), broom (Cytisus scoparius), heather (Calluna vulgaris), and rushes (Juncus spp. and Schoenoplectus lacustris) was probably used to cover shelters and primitive dwellings in Europe in the late Palaeolithic period, but so far no direct archaeological evidence for this has been recovered.
 People probably began to use straw in the Neolithic period when they first grew cereals—but once again, no direct archaeological evidence of straw for thatching in Europe prior to the early medieval period survives.